cheshire-cat-ai/docs/mkdocs/faq/basic_info.md

 Of course, you can: just change the prompts in the Plugin folder accordingly, and take care not to mix languages to get best results.

-#### How can I know where the Cat gets the asnwers from?
+#### How can I know where the Cat gets the answers from?
 I'd like to know if it's using the files I uploaded or if it's querying the configured LLM

 Just open the console in your browser to check the logs there.
 At some point soon, this information will end up in the user interface, but at the moment is behind the scenes.